mizrael/davidguida.net/src/_posts/2015-12-29-unit-testing-mongodb-in-c-part-3-the-database-factories.md

   </div>
 </div>

-as you can see, that&#8217;s very standard and easy.
+as you can see, that's very standard and easy.
 The implementation also is pretty straightforward:

 <div style="tab-size: 8" id="gist29437022" class="gist">
   <div class="gist-file">